List of monarchs of Eswatini

 This article lists the monarchs (Ngwenyamas) of Eswatini (known as Swaziland for most of its history).

-The King of Eswatini (also known as Ingwenyama) rules alongside the Queen Mother (also known as Ndlovukati).
-The role of the king has historically been as the head or father of the nation while the Queen Mother is the spiritual leader of the nation.
+The King of Eswatini (also known as Ingwenyama) rules alongside the Queen Mother of Eswatini (also known as Ndlovukati).
+The role of the king in Eswatini has historically been as the head or father of the nation while the Queen Mother is the spiritual leader of the nation.